 During my travels in Turkey this year, I fell in love with the country’s rainbow-vibrant markets.
-Walk with me now as we explore the beautiful outdoor shopping street in Sirince, Turkey, which is just a few minutes from the famed ancient ruins of Ephesus, near the west coast of the country.
+Walk with me now as we explore the beautiful outdoor shopping street in Sirince, Turkey, which is just a few minutes from the famed ancient ruins of Ephesus, Turkey, near the west coast of the country.

 Sirince itself is a delightfully picturesque hillside town that brings to mind lush green villages in Italy.
 The town was first settled in the 15th century, and to scare away hostile visitors, the freed Greek slaves who lived there called the place “Cirkince,” meaning “ugly” in Turkish!

 I do wonder if the name trick worked to keep the town’s privacy.
 In 1926, however, the village was renamed “Sirince,” which means “pleasant,” at the governor’s urging.
 Now that is a much more fitting name for such a perfect spot!

 Any visitor to Sirince would do well to spend at least an hour in the town’s winding streets of market stalls.
 From gourmet food to home decor, you’re guaranteed to find some treat to suit your fancy.

 I managed to only spent $5 during the two glorious hours I wandered the market (purchasing one Turkish coffee and one handmade glass necklace), but that’s only because I have a passionate commitment to saving money for more travel by buying fewer souvenirs.
 If shopping is your thing, Sirince is your place!